-If you fail to bring your confinement order or proper identification you may be refused for intake.
-You will be required to return to the court for an amended order of confinement for a later date / time.
-Do not confuse the court minute entries for the Confinement Order, they are not the same.
-If you have been sentenced to more than 24 hours of Weekender, Work Release or Work Furlough you must have a Health Care Provider’s Certification Form completed no more than forty-five (45) days prior to your reporting.
-This form will be given to you by the court at the time of your sentencing and is also available on the MCSO website.
-A TB test is required to be completed and takes a minimum of two (2) days to complete.
-Failure to complete any portion of the form or failure to bring the form with you may cause you to be removed from the Work Furlough / Work Release program and you will be kept in full-custody for the duration of your sentence.
+*The Health Care Provider’s Certification Form must be completed for all individuals serving Work Release, Work Furlough, or Weekender sentences for more than 24 hours.
+Additionally, it must be completed less than 45 days before incarceration to assess whether the person is medically fit to serve time in the Maricopa County jails.
+This form will be given to you by the Court at the time of your sentencing; also, a “TB test” is required to be completed and takes a minimum of two (2) days to complete.
+Failure to complete any portion of the form or failure to bring the form with you may cause you to be removed from the Work Furlough / Work Release program and you will be kept in full custody for the duration of your sentence.

-Con-Tents has limited vending machines, showers facilities, and laundry machines.
-You may bring in contact lenses, but must buy the solution from facility vending machines.
-Combination padlocks may be purchased from the facility vending machines for bunk drawers.
+The Work Furlough / Work Release housing areas have limited shower facilities and laundry machines.
+You may bring in contact lenses but must buy the solution from facility canteen.
+Combination padlocks may be purchased from the facility canteen for bunk drawers.
 You cannot bring in an outside padlock.
 Cell phones are not allowed and will be impounded.
 Jackets or sweaters cannot have hoods.
 Towels, clocks, and books or magazines will remain at the facility during release times.

 Removal From Program:The Inmate Rules and Regulations prohibit the use of drugs or alcohol within the jail environment; The Rule Violation(s) are as follows: 028: Being Intoxicated, and 032: Refusing to Submit to Any Drug Test, Failure to Produce a Sample, or Having Positive Test Results.